rachj14/project-one/README.md

 * Analyzing health expenditure by country and life expectancy by country to investigate potential relationships between healthcare investment and life expectancy.

-* Investigating the influence of living in metropolitan vs. regional areas in Australia on access to healthcare and its potential impact on life expectancy.
+* Investigating the influence of living in developed vs. developing countries, as well as living in different states in Australia, and the potential impact on life expectancy.

 * Assessing the impact of gender on life expectancy and understanding any observed variations.